MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/optimize-network-media-performance.md

 - You should take multiple samples of network performance measurements.
 We recommend taking a measurement every 10 minutes from a company site during the entire period of time you are gathering data.
 For comparing the Teams network performance requirements, take the 90th percentile measurement value from this sample data set.

 - You should continuously assess the network's performance.
 Network utilization varies over time due to usage pattern changes, new enterprise-based applications that use a large amount of bandwidth, and changes to your organizational or physical company locations.
-It is important for you to continuously monitor your network performance against these network performance requirements and targets/thresholds and make timely adjustments to ensure the most optimal Real-Time media quality.
+It is important for you to continuously monitor your network performance against these network performance requirements and targets/thresholds and make timely adjustments to ensure optimal media quality.

 ## Measuring network performance using Azure VMs